mutaimwiti/node-test-wrapper/README.md

-# supertest-wrapper
+# app-wrapper
-An elegant and scalable solution for testing with supertest
+An elegant and scalable solution for HTTP testing in Node/Express